sadiul-hakim/HK_learn_spring_batch/Expert_Project/README.md

 3. **Partitioned Step**: The step that orchestrates partitioning and worker step execution.
 4. **Task Executor**: Ensures parallel execution of worker steps.

-`What Partioner Step do is, It creates multiple(num of gridSize) ExecutionContext then assing those to same provided step ony by one and run them parallely.`
+`What Partioner Step does is, It creates multiple(num of gridSize) ExecutionContext then assing those to same provided step ony by one and execute the step.
+For each execution new StepExecution is created.
+And they are named like {providedStepName}:{TheKeyWeMentionInPartitionMapInPertitioner}.`

 ## Worker Step